dscho/xkcd/content/comics/2025-10-17-planetary-rings.md

 Neptune [Ticked checkbox]

 [On the right side of the single panel, an illustration of the Earth from space, with Africa most obvious and centrally in view.
 Many dots represent satellites, a lot of them close into the Earth but an even more significant number of them are in a very wide and tilted ellipse depicting a large circular orbit seen from a highly oblique angle.
-A labeled arrow points to it:]
+A labeled arrow points to the ellipse:]

 Geostationary satellite belt